Dennis Kenney

-Dennis Kenney is an American actor, celebrity fashion stylist, and educator.
+Dr. Dennis Kenney is an American creative director, wardrobe stylist, ready-to-wear fashion designer, singer, actor, executive presence expert, public speaking Instructor at Harvard Business School, and former competitive hockey player.
 He is best known for his work as the Grinch in the New York press tour of Dr. Seuss' How the Grinch Stole Christmas!
-The Musical He is the founder of his fashion company, Style with Den, and works as a creative director and on-air correspondent.
+The Musical He is the co-founder and chief creative officer of Pines Play.

 Education

 Born in Boston, Dennis Kenney graduated from the Carnegie Mellon College of Fine Arts with a Bachelor of Fine Arts in drama.

 Stage Performances

 Kenney has performed as a professional dancer and singer on stage.
 He performed the role of Eddie in the Las Vegas Company of Mamma Mia! as well as The 42nd Street Revival Tour and the 40th anniversary revival of Mame at the Kennedy Center in 2006 with Christine Baranski, Harriet Harris, and Emily Skinner.
+He also was in the original US tour cast of Pokémon Live!

 Television

 Kenney was part of CBS Networks Ethnic Diversity Comedy Showcase and later had a minor role on The Young and the Restless.
 His first primetime appearance was on Comedy Central when he performed an impression of Alex Rodriguez in the first episode of the Onion Sportsdome in a segment titled "The Overcomings of Andre (The A-Rod Musical)".
 He has also performed on The Today Show with Kathie Lee and Hoda Kotb, CNN's Starting Point with Soledad O'Brien, Fox and Friends, The Couch on CBS, and The Better Show.
 As a voice actor, Kenney appeared in several 4Kids programs, including as the voice of Brock on Pokémon Live! soundtrack and stage performances.
 He also filmed an official Pokémon promotional tape co-hosting with Andrew Rannells distributed at Target stores in the US in 2001.
 In 2019 Kenney was the wardrobe supervisor for Season 10 of Trading Spaces on TLC.